rrreese/Hexagon.js/README.md

         <canvas id="HexCanvas" width="1000" height="700"></canvas>
         <script>
             var hexagonGrid = new HexagonGrid("HexCanvas", 50);
-            hexagonGrid.drawHexGrid(200, 100, 10, 30, true);
+            hexagonGrid.drawHexGrid(7, 10, 50, 50, true);
         </script>
     </body>

-Call the HexagonGrid constructor with the id of your canvas and the radius of your hexagons. drawHexGrid takes and offset followed by the number of columns and rows.
-Optionally the coordinate system is displayed.
+Call the HexagonGrid constructor with the id of your canvas and the radius of your hexagons. drawHexGrid takes the number of columns and rows followed by  an offset.
+Optionally the coordinate system can be displayed.